Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 That’s it, folks!
 We have reached the end of this ‘Manual Testing Interview Questions.’
 You could also look at Automation Testing Interview Questions while you’re at it.

-If you found this article relevant, check out the Selenium Certification by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you found this article relevant, check out the Selenium Certification course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners worldwide.

 Do you have a question for us?
 Please mention it in the comments section and we will respond to you.